 Circle Hooks vs J-Hooks

 Circle hooks are specially designed to hook fish in the corner of the mouth, and some anglers even report that fish are less likely to escape.
 A normal hook can easily pierce into soft flesh, which can tear during the fight.
-This is less likely to occur to a hook piercing through the bony jaw.
+This is less likely to occur with a hook piercing through the bony jaw.
 Although, research does not agree with the anecdotal evidence I have heard.

 Something which is little known, Circle hooks do not need to be super sharp to work.
 A slightly blunter hook Is less likely to pierce the trout’s mouth as it rolls towards the jaw.